thuminhle59/Airbnb-Analysis/README.md

 Many data pre-processing steps were applied to the raw dataset including: Cleaning, Changing data type, Working with missing data, Checking duplications, mislabeled and corrupted data, Detecting outliers.

 # Project Description
 This project was done with contributions from 4 members in 2 weeks from collecting data, pre-processing, analyzing and presentation on GDS dashboard.
-Each group member was responsible for 1 aspect of such as "Host, Property type, Prices, or Rating & Reviews".
+Each group member was responsible for 1 aspect of a listing such as "Host, Property type, Prices, or Rating & Reviews".
 The final insights were dispayed on GDS.
 My task in this project includes all steps of data-analysis pipeline mentioned previously on the "Host" aspect.
 On top of that, I also analyzed an additional feature in the data about "Amenitites" to understand about the services provided in different areas of Hong Kong.

 ## Outline
 1. Questions about Goal of the project